-- 3.2.1 The Planning Obligations and Affordable Housing Supplementary Planning Document states that in developments with over 1,000 square metres (sqm) gross internal area (GIA) in any combination of the E(c) and E(g) planning uses, the council would like a minimum of 10% of the GIA of such space to be affordable workspace. - 3.2.2 Whilst a minimum of 10% of developments with any combination of E(c) and E(g) planning use is encouraged to be affordable workspace, the council encourages ambition in terms of a greater amount of affordable workspace. - 3.2.3 A minimum amount of affordable workspace should be specified on a gross internal area (GIA) basis.
+The Planning Obligations and Affordable Housing Supplementary Planning Document (POAH SPD) states that in developments providing at least 2,500 square metres of net additional floorspace in any combination of the E(c) and E(g) planning uses, the council would prefer that a minimum of 10% of such space is to be affordable workspace.

+Whilst a minimum of 10% of developments with any combination of E(c) and E(g) planning use is encouraged to be affordable workspace, the council encourages ambition in terms of a greater amount of affordable workspace.

+A minimum amount of affordable workspace should be specified on a gross internal area (GIA) basis.
 If the affordable workspace has different uses within it, a minimum amount of space for each use type should be specified.
-The unit of measurement should be square metres (sqm) GIA. - 3.2.4 The final net internal area (NIA) of the affordable workspace should not be below 10% of the stated gross internal area for the duration of the obligation period as detailed in section 3.9 below and to be defined in the Section 106 for the affordable workspace.
-It is noted that NIA needs to be space that is attractive to the market, for example, not compromised with low floor to ceiling height, inadequate natural light or intrusive soil or drainage pipes which could negatively impact the space from a visual and sound perspective. - 3.2.5 The developer will be required to undertake a RICS measured survey at their own expense to establish the final GIA and NIA respectively, and submit this to the Section 106 Monitoring Officer who acting reasonably will need to confirm planning compliance prior to occupation by End Users.
+The unit of measurement should be square metres (sqm) GIA.

+The final net internal area (NIA) of the affordable workspace should ideally not be below 10% of the stated gross internal area for the duration of the obligation period as detailed in section 3.9 below and to be defined in the Section 106 for the affordable workspace.

+The developer should undertake a RICS measured survey at their own expense to establish the final GIA and NIA respectively, and submit this to the Section 106 Monitoring Officer who acting reasonably will need to confirm planning compliance prior to occupation by End Users.